davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 Now our system has been split into two **network partitions**.
-(Darn you, Ted!)
 Nodes within the same partition (i.e. connected to the same switch) can communicate with one another, but nodes cannot communicate across partitions (because the two switches are disconnected).

 DIAGRAM